 Look for a Car

-Don't automatically purchase a new car.
+- Don't automatically purchase a new car.
 A car is a depreciating asset, which means it decreases in value over time.
-The biggest amount of depreciation takes place in the first two or three years of a car’s life.
-You can save a lot of money by buying a two or three-year-old car.
+You can save a lot of money by buying a two- or thee-year-old car.

-Do not become upside down on your car.
-This happens when you roll your previous balance from your trade-in onto your new car loan.
+- Do not become upside down on your car loan.
+This is when you owe more on a car than it is worth.
 This is bad because if you tried to sell your car, you could not pay off the loan with the sale of the car.
 Additionally, if your car was totaled or stolen, the check from the insurance would not pay off the amount of the loan.

-Though not always realistic, it's much better to save up and pay for a car with cash.
+- Save up and pay for a car with cash if possible.
 It will free up your income since you will no longer have a monthly payment.
 Additionally, you will be able to save money on interest.

-Not sure you actually need a car or trying to save money for one?
-You may be able to get by with joining a car share for a year or two to save up enough money to buy your own.
+- Join a car share.
+If you're not sure that you need a car or are trying to save money for one, you may be able to get by with a year or two of membership to save up enough money to buy your own.